As an Amazon Associate I earn from qualifying purchases.

 - 2 tsp. nutritional yeast

-Oil an 8 or 9 inch tart pan and pour the egg mixture into it.
+- Oil an 8 or 9-inch ceramic tart pan, set it on a baking tray (for easier handling in the oven), and pour the egg mixture into it.

 - Bake for about 30 minutes (time can vary by oven), or until the egg is fully cooked.